Toyota Celica: Celica Camry

 Toyota launched the Celica Camry, a four-door sedan, in the Japanese market during January 1980.
-This model was essentially a second-generation 1977–1981 Toyota Carina (A40 and A50) with an elongated front-end styled to resemble the 1978–1981 Celica XX, known as the Celica Supra in export markets.
-Unlike other Celicas, this Carina-derived model is a four-door sedan rather than a coupe or Liftback.
-Toyota replaced the Celica Camry upon the arrival of the front-wheel drive Toyota Camry (V10) in 1982.
+This model is a derivative of the second-generation 1977–1981 Toyota Carina (A40 and A50) with front-end styling resembling that of the contemporary Celica XX.
+Neither a coupe nor a liftback body was offered.
+Toyota replaced the Celica Camry with the front-wheel drive Toyota Camry (V10) in 1982.

-Third generation (A60; 1981–1985)
+Third generation (A60; 1981)

 August 1981 saw the introduction of the third-generation Celica.
 The car was initially available in notchback coupe and liftback forms with many buyers preferring the liftback.
-The U.S.-made convertible came in 1984.
-Styling was changed considerably from previous models and power was provided by a 2.4 L 22R or 22R-E engine in all North American models, while smaller engines were used in other countries.
-The 2.4 L became the biggest 4-cylinder engine offered in any Celica ever.
-Other engines were the 1.6-liter 4A, 1.6-liter 2T, 1.8-liter 3T, 1.8-liter 4T, 1.8-liter 1S, 2.0-liter 2S, 2.0-liter 18R-G and 2.0-liter 21R, depending on the particular market.
-Trim levels for the Japanese market were SV, ST, ST-EFI, SX, GT, and GT Rally.
-Rack and pinion steering was offered for this generation Celica.
+The US-made convertible came later in 1984.
+Styling was changed considerably from previous generations.

+Depending on the countries, they were many engine choices offered for the third generation Celica, They were the 1.6-liter 4A, 1.6-liter 2T, 1.8-liter 3T, 1.8-liter 4T, 1.8-liter 1S, 2.0-liter 2S, 2.0-liter 18R-G and 2.0-liter 21R.

-The Australian, European, Japanese, and general export model Celicas came with rear side vents, which are highly sought after by North American Celica enthusiasts.
+The Australian, European, Japanese, and general export model Celicas came with rear side vents, while the North American versions received red conspicuity lights on the rear quarter panels.

+The Celica was facelifted in August 1983 for the 1984 model year.
+The revision included fully retractable headlights, restyled grille, and airdam.
+The rear combination lamps were also revised, and the notchback coupé got black center garnish that surrounded the rear license plate.

+Japan

+Initial trim levels for the Japanese market were SV, ST, ST-EFI, SX, GT, and GT Rally.

+In September 1982, the Celica 1800 GT-T was launched exclusively for the Japanese market.
+It was the first-ever turbocharged Celica, although it's still rear-wheel drive.

+In Japanese market after the facelift, the Celica was offered as below: